 It’s hard to think of something, isn’t it?
 People are different—we all like, want, and need different things.
 Our choices are motivated by our personal thoughts and preferences.
 Emphasis on the word personal.

 Your business works the same way.
 It’s not a “one size fits all” solution.
 There are certain people who will absolutely love your product or service and rave about it until the cows come home.
 Others?
 They simply won’t see the point or value in what you’re offering.

 It’s for this very reason that it’s so important to identify your ideal customer—and that’s exactly what we’re talking about here.
-From defining what exactly an ideal customer is to actionable tips you can use to discover your own, this post is sure to have you narrowing your focus and refining your strategies.
-Let’s get into it!
+From defining what exactly an ideal customer is to actionable tips you can use to discover your own, this post will help you narrow your focus and refine your strategies.
+Let’s get into it!!

 Before you can charge ahead and zone in on your target, you first need to have a solid handle on what exactly an ideal customer is.

 When you think about it this way, the entire concept is quite simple: Your ideal customer is someone who gets their exact needs met by what you’re offering.
 Makes sense, right?
 But smart companies niche it down even further to develop a true, comprehensive understanding of their customer.